danyill/open-scd/ROADMAP.md

      - Drag and drop of SLD symbols to create elements (from voltage level, bay, transformer, conducting equipment etc.) (including the `sxy` namespace coordinates)
      - Ability to edit key parameters (voltage levels, descriptions)
      - Ability to rotate symbols
-     - Ability to group objects, copy and paste and carry out basic alignment tasks (or to be connectable on a grid)
+     - Ability to group objects for the purposes of doing copy and paste and carrying out basic alignment tasks (or to be connectable on a grid)
      - Ability to "flip" a group of objects (to allow a bay to drawn in a particular direction -- Transpower draws bays to match the physical orientation of the site)
-     - Ability to verify/trace connectivity
+     - Ability to verify/trace connectivity (related: [#458](https://github.com/openscd/open-scd/issues/458))

 1. Substation Editor.
 The Substation editor provides much of the desired capability but does not yet allow:

    - Connection of a an IED to a set of LNodes. (see [#1128](https://github.com/openscd/open-scd/issues/1128))
+   - Add/edit/remove remaining process elements (especially TransformerWinding, TapChanger, Line, see the [project](https://github.com/openscd/open-scd/projects/1))
    - Ability to model the NeutralPoint of a transformer.
 Transpower needs to be able to assign CTRs to the neutral point of the transformer so we need to be able to model this ([#796](https://github.com/openscd/open-scd/issues/796))

 1. General SCL diffing/merging tool -- this is quite a significant piece of work but is important to allow:

    - Updating of an SCD file from IID file provided by an ICT.
 This is needed for the round trip from e.g. DIGSI 5 where the initial ICD file is inadequate and a bay specific IID file must be used.
 We would like to update the IED in the system configuration tool (generated from a ICD file) with the IID from the ICT.
 There is always going to be a need for customisation/update of specific devices which don't match the template ICD files.
 (This is S110 of Table G.2 in IEC 61850-6 Ed 2.1).

-   - Being able to verify changes quickly and efficiently and handle collisions/merge differences if multiple people are working on the same project (currently we would plan to use git and plain-text differencing for management of SCL files)
+   - Being able to verify changes quickly and efficiently and handle collisions/merge differences if multiple people are working on the same project (currently we would plan to use git and plain-text differencing for management of SCL files).

-   - Being able to exchange one IED with another with a slightly different data model
+   - Being able to exchange one IED with another with a slightly different data model.

+   - Being able to do a difference between a "normalised" XML file to avoid different serialisation order of attributes or whitespace changes.

-   Some initial prototyping and ideating done by Daniel/Christian (see also: [#896](https://github.com/openscd/open-scd/issues/896), [#669](https://github.com/openscd/open-scd/issues/669), [#892](https://github.com/openscd/open-scd/issues/892), [#349](https://github.com/openscd/open-scd/issues/349))
+   Some initial prototyping and ideating done by Daniel/Christian but not very well documented by Daniel (see also: [#896](https://github.com/openscd/open-scd/issues/896), [#669](https://github.com/openscd/open-scd/issues/669), [#892](https://github.com/openscd/open-scd/issues/892), [#349](https://github.com/openscd/open-scd/issues/349)).
+This is mostly on an "SCL-diff" rather than an XML difference but the general approach may be applicable.

 1. Complete the publisher plugin